-Surrey County Council deals with applications for minerals or waste-related developments, and for developments to its own property, such as schools and libraries.
+We, Surrey County Council, only deal with applications for minerals or waste-related developments, and for developments to our own property, such as schools and libraries.

-The County Council may permit, permit with conditions, or refuse planning applications.
+The County Council may grant, grant with conditions, or refuse planning applications.
 Applications are determined by one of the following:

 Planning Manager under delegated powers

 Many applications, especially those of a minor nature, are decided by the Council's Planning Manager under powers delegated by the Planning and Regulatory Committee under the council's Constitution (section 3A).

 The case officer reviews the application, considers all comments and representations made, consultee responses, and prepares a report summarising the application and the issues it raises.
 This report is then reviewed and signed-off by a senior member of the Planning team.

 The Planning and Regulatory Committee is made up of elected County Councillors.
 If an application goes to this committee they consider the case officer's report and make the final decision on an application.
 Reasons why a decision is made by the committee instead of under delegated powers include: